Archived: Flipping the Silicon Switch and Healing the Si/C-k: A Novel Strategy in Medicinal Chemistry

 Time: 15:00 (GMT), 16.00 (CET), 10.00 (ET), 7.00 (PT)

 The introduction of atypical elements in drug design as a novel source of chemical diversity is an interesting concept.
 The strategic replacement of a carbon atom, particularly a quaternary carbon, with silicon- the so called ‘silicon switch’- can lead to marked differences in the physiochemical and biological properties of the resulting sila-drugs.
 The fundamental differences between the two atoms, including covalent radii and electronegativity and the ability of silicon to mimic an unstable carbon species such as a hydrated carbonyl have been exploited in number of biologically active molecules and existing and experimental drugs.

-This webinar will look in detail at the basic principles underpinning the strategic replacement of carbon with silicon in drug discovery .
-Case-studies will be used to highlight the key points and synthetic approaches used to target molecules and key intermediates described.
+This webinar looked in detail at the basic principles underpinning the strategic replacement of carbon with silicon in drug discovery .
+Case-studies were used to highlight the key points and synthetic approaches used to target molecules and key intermediates described.

-This webinar will be presented by Dr John Studley, Scientific Update and will take place at the following time:
+This webinar was presented by Dr John Studley, Scientific Update.